 "There is no better place than Genentech where collaborating with colleagues to develop innovative therapeutics for patients is so inspiring and fun."

 What initially attracted me to Genentech and still keeps me engaged to this day is the unrelenting collaborative and unselfish nature of the scientists whom I have the privilege of working with every day.
-In addition, a solid research infrastructure and commitment to rigorous science pushes me to uncover transformative biology that could help the development of better and safer therapies for patients.
+Genentech offers a solid research infrastructure and commitment to rigorous science that continues to push me to uncover transformative biology that could help the development of better and safer therapies for patients with unmet infectious diseases.

-I have been very lucky to have been trained by truly outstanding scientists and mentors during my training as an undergraduate, graduate and postdoctoral fellow, and these experiences have made me really appreciate the value of a good mentor and how they can shape the way a scientist thinks once they move on to their independent career.
-Being a postdoc mentor is a very rewarding experience for me and I hope to transfer some of the knowledge and experiences I learned as a trainee to the next generation of scientists and drug discoverers.
+I have been very fortunate to have been trained by outstanding scientists and mentors during my undergraduate, graduate and postdoctoral research, and these experiences have made me really appreciate the value of a good mentor and how they can help guide junior scientists and researchers as they embark on their independent research careers.
+Being a postdoc mentor is a very humbling and rewarding experience for me and I hope to transfer some of the knowledge and experiences I learned as a trainee to the next generation of scientists and drug discoverers.

 Our goal in the Department of Infectious Diseases is to use cutting edge research tools to uncover novel biologies that can be used to discover transformative therapies for patients with unmet Infectious Diseases.
 My groups current research focus is to better understand the heterogeneity seen in Acute Respiratory Distress syndrome (ARDS), sepsis and viral/bacterial pneumoniae and develop new preclinical research programs that will lead to innovative therapeutic targets.
 We believe these efforts will allow us to uncover novel host-directed therapeutic targets to combine with direct-acting antivirals or antibacterials.